swells/msml-demo/README.md

 Example POC that uses HTML5 Web Components to Declaratively bind DeployR enabled R Scripts and R Code blocks to the UI.
-Elements can be composed to create more complicated R Analytic wep applications without needing to know JavaScript/CSS/HTML.
+Elements can be composed to create more complicated R Analytic web applications without needing to know JavaScript/CSS/HTML.

 ## Prerequisites